sharetribe/flex-docs/src/docs/references/availability/index.md

 ---
 title: Listing availability management
 slug: availability
-updated: 2020-10-05
+updated: 2023-10-24
 category: references
 ingress: Reference documentation for listing availability management.
 published: true
 ---

-The listing availability management features of Flex allow providers to define when (and when not) their listings are available for booking.
+The listing availability management features of Sharetribe allow providers to define when (and when not) their listings are available for booking.
 There are three different concepts related to availability management that together define whether a certain time or day is available on not:

 - An **availability plan** can be defined for each listing.
 It comprises of general availability rules for each day of the week.
 For instance